reenu-thomas/Angular-training-assessment/README.md

  This applications consists of a backend (API folder) and frontend (myapp) folder.
 The frontend folder is the angular application which is used for implementing the
  - Home Page
- - Login Page -> which leads into the Registration Page.
+ - Login Page -> which leads into the User Registration Page.
  - User List Page -> from where we can see more information about each user (implemented by using GET request inputing a particular id).

 One has to login for user registration :